keeganl/prospector/README.md

     seenMovies[watch[0]-1][watch[1]-1] = 1
 ```

 Ran into an issue where we had to re-ID the movies after Braeden cleaned the data.
-So he went back and did that and sent me the the new files to redo the matrix factorization and rebuild the readable model
+So he went back and did that (code for doing so can be found in utils/reID.py) and sent me the the new files to redo the matrix factorization and rebuild the readable model

 From here I get all the metadata for the movies, for genre I flattened the array to be the genre names.
 This increases the size of the matrix but seemed to be the best way to represent this feature.
 The I could just pass this to vowpal wabbit and it would get binary encoded through them by default.
 The code to do all of this work is in `userRatings.py`